 NOTE: I have since purchased an Apple XDR screen for my laptop that I wrote about here.

 I used an iMac so it had a nice glossy bright screen, and that’s what edited on mostly.
 If I was going to print, I’d proof the photo on my BenQ screen.
 But I hate the way my photography looks on the BenQ screen.
-Photos always look better on bright glossy screens, because it’s not how the rest of the world sees it on their devices, so I try not to use a matte screen much, unless I’m printing.
+Photos always look better on bright glossy screens.
+Think about who views your photos and where they view them… most people look at photos on their tablet, phone and maybe computer too.
+Most of those have bright glossy screens, so the rest of the world sees your photo a certain way.
+But if you have a screen that’s really meant for color proofing for printing, you’ll see your photos differently.
+So I try not to use a matte screen much, unless I’m printing, and even then I’ve printed enough I’m able to proof on my Apple screen now.

 Finally, if you need something a little more concrete here’s some suggestions: